alexkutsan/alexkutsan.github.io/content/posts/_index.md

 +++
 title = "Posts"
-sort_by = "date"
+description = "Blog posts accumulated over the time." sort_by = "date" paginate_by = 5
-template = "posts.html"
-page_template = "post.html"
 +++